 He teaches various courses including Competitive Strategy, Corporate Strategy, and the Global Energy Industry.
 He is actively involved in executive education programs and has been academic director on programs for various firms including ExxonMobil, RasGas, CEMEX, Ericsson, Teleflex, Volvo Penta, Brunswick, DENSO, and Cisco Systems.
 He has taught in programs developed for other firms including Alcatel, Alticor, Apache, Baker Hughes, BP, Pfizer, Caremark, Dow AgroScience, General Motors, Goodyear, Honeywell, Integra, LG Electronics, Mattel, McDonald’s, Pharmacia & Upjohn, Phelps Dodge, Raytheon, SABIC, Solar Turbines, Textron, TRW, Vitro, and Warner-Lambert.

-Andrew has a B. Commerce from St. Mary’s University and was a Chartered Accountant in Canada.
-He earned an MBA and Ph.D. from the Ivey School, University of Western Ontario.
+Andrew has a bachelor's degree in commerce from St. Mary’s University and was a Chartered Accountant in Canada.
+He earned an master's in business administration and doctorate from the Ivey School, University of Western Ontario.
 He has taught at the National University of Singapore, Ivey School, Temple University, and Nanyang Technological University.